kubernetes-sigs/container-object-storage-interface-api/spec.md

 message ProvisionerCreateBucketRequest {
     // This field is REQUIRED
-    // Bucket name.
+    // Protocol specific information required by the call is passed in as key,value pairs.
-    string bucket_name = 1;
+    Protocol protocol = 1;

     // This field is OPTIONAL
+    // The caller should treat the values in parameters as opaque.
-    // Protocol specific information required by the call is passed in as key,value pairs. map<string,string> bucket_context = 2;
+    // The receiver is responsible for parsing and validating the values. map<string,string> parameters = 2;

-    enum AnonymousBucketAccessMode {
-        // Default, disallow uncredentialed access to the backend storage.
-	BUCKET_PRIVATE = 0;
-        // Read only, uncredentialed users can call ListBucket and GetObject.
-	BUCKET_READ_ONLY = 1;
-        // Write only, uncredentialed users can only call PutObject.
-	BUCKET_WRITE_ONLY = 2;
-        // Read/Write, same as ro with the addition of PutObject being allowed.
-	BUCKET_READ_WRITE = 3;
-    }

     // This field is OPTIONAL
     // Allow uncredentialed access to bucket.
     AnonymousBucketAccessMode anonymous_bucket_access_mode = 3;